 Once that passport is current, book yourself a faraway trip.
 If not Asia or Europe, hop to Mexico or Canada.
 Stop talking about the Maldives or Greece; do it!
 If you have small children, seventy-two hours closer to home with the hubby can make all the difference.

 Why?
 Because.
 As Americans, we are not surrounded by numerous languages and nationalities.
 We’re privileged that people speak our native tongue.
 Exploring a foreign language expands our view of the world.
 Make a 7-day commitment, say an hour a day, test the waters, and see how it feels.
 Have fun with it, and pick a category like food and drink.
 Learn how to order a beer, pasta, or French fries.
 In a small way, it may give you a glimpse into another culture.

 Attend a worldly festival

-Mardi Gras, Wimbledon, Balloon Festival, Burning Man, Indy 500, Austin City Limits, bull riding tour, Cherry Blossom Festival, Oktoberfest, or even a small jazz, wine, book, or art festival near you.
-I always loved attending the Gilroy Garlic Festival in California (except the stench for a week after).
-Make a list of the festivals, near or far, that you have an interest in, and put the dates on the calendar.
+Mardi Gras, Wimbledon, Balloon Festival, Burning Man, Indy 500, Austin City Limits, bull riding tour, Cherry Blossom Festival, Oktoberfest, or even small jazz, wine, book, or art festival near you.
+I always loved attending the Gilroy Garlic Festival in California (except for the stench for a week after).
+Make a list of the nearby or far festivals that interest you, and put the dates on the calendar.

 Travel doesn’t always have to be a world away.
-I always believe you should have a distant destination planned for the future, but if that’s far off, do something local, near your home.
-Expanding our horizons and exploring thrilling new adventures is important for our internal growth.
+I always believe you should have a distant destination planned for the future, but if that’s far off, do something locally, near your home.
+Expanding our horizons and exploring thrilling new adventures is essential for our internal growth.
 I hope this inspired you to put some plans on the calendar, get out there and see all the world has to offer.
 Check out more ways to begin planning your next vacation here.